Dr. Pepper Pulled Pork

 This post may contain affiliate links.
 Please read our disclosure policy.

-Turn a pork shoulder cut into a delicious dish with this Slow Cooker Dr. Pepper Pulled Pork recipe.
+Turn a pork shoulder cut into a delicious dish with this Dr. Pepper Pulled Pork recipe that is easily made in the crockpot.
 Use the finished product to make sandwiches, tacos, or a topping for baked potatoes and salad.
 This is perfect for warm sunny days or busy weeknights.

 close-up of dr. pepper pulled pork in a slow cooker.